Engee documentation

 Dependencies

-To use this parameter, set the parameters Parameterization.
-Fixed or zero junction capacitance.
+To use this parameter, set for the parameter Parameterization meaning Fixed or zero junction capacitance.

 Units